-In light of my recent Critique Connection post, where I’ve let readers who want critique partners climb out of the woodwork and introduce themselves, I wanted to focus on what it means to be a great critique partner today, which was a great suggestion from MY critique partner, Martha, in the comments for my last post.
+In light of my recent Critique Connection post, where I encouraged readers to find a critique partner, I wanted to focus on the qualities of a great critique group or partner.
+This was a great suggestion from MY critique partner, Martha, in the comments for my last post.
 (Thanks for keeping me on my toes, Martha.)

 So, if you’ve followed the blog long enough, you know that I can’t put enough emphasis on critique and revision.
 That’s where writing truly grows.
 First, because nobody can have a perfect (or anywhere-near-publishable) novel in one draft.
 At least not when you’re starting out and learning about writing.
 Second, because you cannot be anywhere near objective about your own work.
 Even if you’ve had many, many books published, you’ll still get feedback from beta readers.
 All of the published writers I know do this for their first, their second, their tenth books.
 And I honestly believe that you learn so much from critiquing the work of others that it should be a required exercise for anyone hoping to get published.